mulaRahul/keyviz/README.md

 To get started, follow the above [installation](#installation) process.
 You can start visualizing your keystrokes by just running the application.

 To open the settings window, find the keyviz icon on the right side of the **Taskbar** or **Taskbar > Hidden Icons <kbd>^</kbd>**.
-Then click on the icon and select **Settings**.
+Then right click on the icon and select **Settings**.

 The settings window will appear from which, you customize the style, appearance, and other general settings of the visualization.
+You can also pause the visualizations temporarily by left clicking on the tray icon.

 # Feature Requests
 You can **vote** for planned features in this [📃 poll](https://github.com/mulaRahul/keyviz/discussions/36).